atomisthq/docs/docs/rug/rug-archive.md

 Atomist's Rug DSL can be expressed and packaged alongside your existing projects.
-A project that has a `.atomist` directory, along with some other artifacts that we'll explain here, is referred to as a *Rug Archive*.
+A project that has a `.atomist` directory, along with some other artifacts that we'll explain here, is referred to as a *Rug archive*.

 ### Exploring a very basic Rug Archive

-A very basic Rug Archive, along with some example Rug scripts and other bits and pieces, is provided by creating a new project using the [Rug Archive project generator][rug-generator].
+A very basic Rug archive, along with some example Rug scripts and other bits and pieces, is provided by creating a new project using the [Rug archive project generator][rug-generator].
 You can run this generator using the Atomist Button below.

 [rug-generator]: https://github.com/atomist-rugs/rug-editors